Hectodux/CART-algorithm-for-classification-problems/README.md

 * the maximum depth for our tree
 * the minimum number of rows per node

+The other two .py files needs to be in same folder of the main.py file.
-The algorithm may take a while since the splitting technique is very expensive computationally and the gini_index function needs to be calculated on every split.
+The algorithm may take a while since the splitting technique is very computationally expensive and the gini_index function needs to be calculated on every split.